Healths Clinic

 Managing Stress in the Always-On Generation

 When do you get time to rest?”
 I asked Stephen during a recent appointment, after he described weeks of pounding headaches and restless nights.
 He sighed and said, “I’ll sleep when I’m dead.
 The hustle can’t stop.”
-Behind his screen-lit eyes was more than fatigue—it was classic digital burnout in a generation that never logs off, but, that urgently need lessons in managing stress.
+Behind his screen-lit eyes was more than fatigue—it was classic digital burnout in a generation that never logs off but urgently needs lessons in managing stress.

 For many millennials and Gen Zers, that mindset isn’t edgy, but it’s reality.
 We’re living in a world that runs 24/7, where work-life boundaries are blurry, and the constant ping of notifications makes it feel like we can never truly log off.
 Burnout isn’t a rare visitor anymore; in fact, it’s become a roommate.

 And the stats back it up.
-According to the World Health Organization (WHO), stress-related mental health conditions are rising globally, particularly among young adults aged 18–35. http://World Health Organization.
+According to the World Health Organization (WHO), stress-related mental health conditions are rising globally, particularly among young adults aged 18–35.
+World Health Organization.

 Add the gig economy into the mix—where flexibility comes with instability—and it’s no wonder burnout is on the rise.